 Golfers with weaker swings might find it more challenging to execute precision shots.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Nearly every golf ball looks the same on the outside, but there are significant differences among golf balls on the inside.
-The design and materials used for the interior of the golf ball play a huge role in determining the flight characteristics of each different type of ball.
+Nearly every golf ball looks the same on the outside, but significant differences may exist on the inside.
+The design of and materials in a ball’s interior play a considerable role in determining the flight characteristics.

 Golf balls manufactured today consist of one to five layers of material.